 The IRS has not clarified the rules, and every platform handles reporting differently.
 I'll analyze your situation, recommend the most defensible tax position, prepare your federal and NJ returns, and file Form 8275 if needed.

-For a detailed walkthrough of all three approaches, platform-specific notes, and NJ traps, read the full prediction market tax guide.
+For a detailed walkthrough of the main classification approaches, platform-specific notes, and NJ traps, read the full prediction market tax guide.

 Prediction market tax services are provided remotely to clients in New Jersey and other states where permitted.
 This page is for informational purposes only and does not constitute tax advice.
 Use of this website does not create a CPA-client relationship.